khnmehwish/skincare/README.md

 Total Columns: 9 Key Metrics

 DATA DICTIONARY:

- Column Name     Description
-product_id       Unique identifier for each product. product_name     The full name of the beauty product. brand_name      "The name of the brand (e.g., NEST New York)." loves_count     "Number of users who ""loved"" the product." rating           Average customer rating. price_usd        Price of the product in USD.
+product_id: Unique identifier for each product.

+product_name:The full name of the beauty product.

+brand_name: "The name of the brand (e.g., NEST New York)."

+loves_count: "Number of users who ""loved"" the product."

+rating: Average customer rating.

+price_usd: Price of the product in USD.

 ANALYSIS GOALS
 BRAND POPULARITY: Identify which brands have the highest "loves_count".